magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

  :password ["Password can't be empty" "Invalid password format"]}
 ```

-For that reason the tests' assertions on the `validate-shopping-form`
+For that reason the assertions of the `validate-shopping-form-test`
-validator have been implemented by getting the `first` item of the
+test have been implemented by getting the `first` item of the vector
-errors vector associated with a `keyword` representing the field that
+of messages returned by the `validate-shopping-form` when the value of
-does not pass the validation:
+a field does not pass the validation:

 ```clj
 (deftest validate-shopping-form-test